MARBELLa Traditional Festivals

 The annual Virgen del Carmen (16th July) celebrations are organised by fishermen as she is their patron saint.
 This brings great multitudes of people to the seaside to see images of the Virgen del Carmen paraded from land into the sea.
 This is also an important fair for the small district of El Ingenio in San Pedro.
 More about Virgin del Carmen in Andalucia.

-EL TOSTONOn the 1 November, less important that previous years, is the fiesta del Tostón, a tradition visit to the countryside by families and friends to roast chestnuts.
+On the 1 November, less important than previous years, is the fiesta del Tostón, a tradition visit to the countryside by families and friends to roast chestnuts.
 Young people often head their the night before and camp.

 Music Festivals and Charity Galas

 The summer in Marbella holds the Starlite Festival and Charity Galas.
 More info in our Marbella Nightlife section.